 - An unauthorized breaking and entry

-- into a building or occupied structure
+- Into a building or structure

-- with the intent to commit a crime inside.
+- With the intent to commit a crime inside

 Breaking and Entering